Let's play two: Yankees beat Cubs 5-4 in 18 innings

 "We're going to grind out games," Hicks said.
 "We're going to fight to the end."

-The teams combined for a major league-record 48 strikeouts in baseball's longest game of the season by innings, wrapping up in a tidy 6 hours, 5 minutes.
+The teams combined for a major league-record 48 strikeouts in baseball's longest game of the season by innings, wrapping up in a tidy 6 hours, 5 minutes, and ending after 1 a.m.

 "I know we lost, but you've got to try to have fun with it," Cubs slugger Anthony Rizzo said.